Who We Are

 Applied Research and Information Sharing (ARIS): The ARIS function focuses on building capacity to inform civil-military audiences and decision-makers in DMHA.
 Products like country-focused disaster management reference handbooks, after action reports, and disaster management country assessments are key CFE-DM contributions to the disaster management community, which provide best practices and lessons learned for advancement in response coordination.

-Plans, Programs and Analysis (PPA): In support of USINDOPACOM and OSD, a critical objective for CFE-DM is to improve cross-coordination and reduce duplication of efforts within the disaster management community.
-Through the Plans and Programs Branch, the Center improves collaboration between the civilian multinational organizations supporting disaster management.
-The focus of this initiative is to promote the U.S. involvement in civil-military consultations and dialogues between ARF, the EAS, ADMM, ADMM-Plus, ACDM, PIF, and ADSOM and other relevant HADR parties, such as the AHA Centre, UNOCHA, and the RHCC.
+Security Cooperation and Plans (SCP): In support of USINDOPACOM and OSD, a critical objective for CFE-DM is to improve cross-coordination and reduce duplication of efforts within the disaster management community.
+Through the SCP Branch, the Center improves collaboration between the civilian multinational organizations supporting disaster management.
+The focus of this initiative is to promote the U.S. involvement in civil-military consultations and dialogues between ARF, the EAS, ADMM, ADMM-Plus, ACDM, PIF, and ADSOM and other relevant Humanitarian Assistance and Disaster Response parties, such as the AHA Centre, UNOCHA, and the RHCC.
 This is where the Center strives to provide a uniquely competent and constructive role within the civil-military disaster management network.

 Enabling Functions: The four Lines of Effort will be enabled by a strong Partnering program, Mission Support, and a highly capable staff postured to provide Advice and Assistance to the commander, components and staffs before, during and after disaster strikes.